OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Framework/README.md

     //This is used as a postfix for each variable name used in the javascript to avoid conflicts when having multiple visualizations on the same webpage. long postfix = (new Date()).getTime();

-    //The Map<String, Object> map input parameters provide additional parameters from the client side.
+    //The Map<String, Object> map input parameter provide additional parameters from the client side.
-    //Currently the following four parameters are being provided which can be used as shown below. int width = (map.containsKey("width")) ?
+    //Currently the following four parameters are being provided which can be used as shown below.
+    //Width of the div in which the visualization will be displayed int width = (map.containsKey("width")) ?
 Integer.parseInt(map.get("width").toString()) : 500;
-    int height = (map.containsKey("height")) ?
+    //Height of the div in which the visualization will be displayed int height = (map.containsKey("height")) ?
 Integer.parseInt(map.get("height").toString()) : 350;
+    //Title for the X-Axis
     String xLabel = (map.containsKey("xLabel")) ? map.get("xLabel").toString() : "";
+    //Title for the Y-Axis
     String yLabel = (map.containsKey("yLabel")) ? map.get("yLabel").toString() : "";

     //Generating the "Visualization Generation Script"